QuentinMcCarthy/ocular-web-app-portfolio/README.md

 ```
 Where :IP is the IP address of the Vagrant server i.e. 192.168.33.10

+Once everything is setup, the commands to run the individual servers must be run in their respective folders.
+While in the node/ folder, the command to run the node server is `npm run dev:server`
+While in the react/ folder, the command to run the react server is `npm start`

 While development is in progress, the instructions below will need to be followed, as certain files are not currently setup.

 ### Development